danilgarmaev/hackos-3/README.md

 Our main task is to improve models' ability and speed to perform tasks on the dataset (in particular, we want to be able to improve their accuracy in reproducing DeepSeek-R1's `description` and `solution` metrics).

+## Benchmarking
+To make benchmarking models more straightforward, we've implemented a `Benchmark` class (in `benchmark/benchmark.py`), and a `Model` class (in `benchmark/model_class.py`).
+If you want to benchmark your models on the datasets here, feel free to use our existing pipeline to do so.

+There's also an example model in `example_model.py` for how you can set up models to work with the pipeline.

+If you have any question, feel free to ping Aniket or Laurence.

+Think about the following metrics while benchmarking:
+* How fast does your model run?
+* How small is your model?
+* How accurate is your model?

 For comparison, **we ran GPT-4o on a small portion of the dataset**, and it performs poorly on almost all metrics (~40% accuracy) on the actual data.

 Once again, thank you to Rootly for providing us with our data!